-In monitoring the market activity during the quarter ended December 31, 2009, we noted markets conditions indicating continued liquidity and a better functioning secondary market for syndicated loans.
-Therefore, in accordance with ASC 820, and following our valuation procedures which specify the use of third-party indicative bid quotes for valuing syndicated loans where there is a liquid public market for those loans and market pricing quotes are readily available, a third-party bid quote was used to value the remaining syndicated loans not sold during the quarter ended December 31, 2009.
-In January 2010, we sold the GTM Holdings syndicated loan.
-This loan is included in our consolidated assets as of December 31, 2009 and was valued as of December 31, 2009 at the respective sale price.
-The sale price was deemed to be an accurate reflection of the fair value as of December 31, 2009.
+In monitoring the market activity during the quarter ended March 31, 2010, we noted markets conditions indicating continued liquidity and a better functioning secondary market for syndicated loans.
+Therefore, in accordance with Accounting Standards Codification ("ASC") 820, and following our valuation procedures which specify the use of third-party indicative bid quotes for valuing syndicated loans where there is a liquid public market for those loans and market pricing quotes are readily available, third-party bid quotes were used to value the remaining syndicated loans not sold during the quarter ended March 31, 2010.
+As we noted some illiquidity in the public market, we don't believe that the third-party bid quotes are representative of Level 2 inputs.